 Omer Javed holds Ph.D. in Economics from the University of Barcelona, Spain.
 A

 former economist at International Monetary Fund, he is the author of Springer published

 book (2016), ‘The economic impact of International Monetary Fund programmes:

 institutional quality, macroeconomic stabilization, and economic growth’.
 This article was first published in Pakistan Today and has been republished with author’s permission.
+He tweets at @omerjaved7.
 The views expressed in this article are author’s own and do not necessarily reflect the editorial policy of Global Village Space.